Jaroan/Contracts-MARL-AAM-Corridors/README.md

-# Cooperation and Fairness in Multi-Agent Reinforcement Learning (Fair-MARL)

-This repository contains the code for the paper **"[Cooperation and Fairness in Multi-Agent Reinforcement Learning](https://dl.acm.org/doi/full/10.1145/3702012)"**, which introduces a method to incorporate fairness for multi-agent navigation tasks.
-The method builds on the InforMARL framework and extends it to ensure fair cooperation in scenarios like MPE's simple spread (coverage) and formation.

-Paper Link: :page_facing_up: :paperclip: [https://arxiv.org/abs/2410.14916](https://arxiv.org/abs/2410.14916)

-Paper Website: :computer: :globe_with_meridians: [Website](https://jaroan.github.io/jasminejerrya/Fair_MARL.html)
+# Assume-Guarantee Contracts + MARL for Air Traffic Control

+This repository contains the code for the work Assume-Guarantee Contracts + MARL for Air Traffic Control,

 ## Table of Contents
 - [Introduction](#introduction)